PanLiyuan/hyper-protect-dbaas/cli_clusterop.md

 ### Description
 {: #cluster_list_desc}

-Lists all the clusters that have been created.
+Lists all the clusters that were created.

 ### Usage
 {: #cluster_list_use}